DavitTec/fileit/README.md

 ## Make the world Greener
-Contribute towards better planet [**Plant a tree with your label**](https://osici.com/) and we send you a unique QR code an annual Christmas card made from one of its leaves.
+Contribute towards better planet [**Plant a tree with your label**](https://osici.com/) and we send you a unique annual Christmas card with QR code made from one of its leaves.

 ## Support our Work